 PhD NURSING STUDENTS AWARDED NATIONAL SCHOLARSHIP

 The College of Nursing named two new Jonas Nurse Leader Scholars~

-Ph.D. in nursing students Monique Jones and Nicole Smith are the recipients of 2016-2018 Jonas Nurse Leaders Scholarships!
+Ph.D. in nursing student Nicole Smith (pictured left) is the recipient of 2016-2018 Jonas Nurse Leaders Scholarship!

 The Jonas Center for Nursing and Veterans Healthcare selected Georgia Baptist College of Nursing of Mercer University to participate in the Jonas Nurse Leaders Scholar Program for 2016-2018 with a $20,000 grant to support two PhD Jonas Nurse Leader Scholar.
 The Jonas Nurse Leaders Scholar Program was created in 2008 to support educational development of new nursing faculty and stimulate models for joint faculty appointments between schools of nursing and clinical affiliates.
 The grants, made through institutional awards, also prepare doctoral candidates to help students address the needs of future patients – from dealing with co-morbidities and chronic illnesses to providing culturally competent care.
 Since the program's inception in 2008 with six Scholars in New York City, it has grown to include more than 1,000 Jonas Nurse Leader Scholars at 140 schools across all 50 states plus DC.
 To date, the Jonas Nurse Leaders Scholar Program has supported more than 750 doctoral-prepared Nurse Leaders in all 50 states.
 Current Scholars in the 2016-18 Scholar cohort attend the following 133 universities.

 As Jonas Scholars, Ms. Monique Jones and Ms. Nicole Smith will receive $10,000 per year for each academic year 2016-2017 and 2017-2018.
 In addition, they will receive support to attend an upcoming Jonas / American Association of Colleges of Nursing Leadership Conference in Washington, DC.
 The College of Nursing contributes matching funds to reach the $20,000 overall award amount for each recipient.

 The Jonas Nurse Leaders Scholar Program was launched in 2008 and represents the nation's largest effort focused on the critical shortage of nursing faculty.
 The Jonas Center program aims to turn today's most promising graduate students into tomorrow's nursing faculty.